 on AlmaLinux, Fedora, CentOS or Rocky Linux.

 Run the following commands to install ISPProtect.

 mkdir -p /usr/local/ispprotect chown -R root:root /usr/local/ispprotect chmod -R 750 /usr/local/ispprotect cd /usr/local/ispprotect wget http://www.ispprotect.com/download/ispp_scan.tar.gz tar xzf ispp_scan.tar.gz rm -f ispp_scan.tar.gz ln -s /usr/local/ispprotect/ispp_scan /usr/local/bin/ispp_scan

 The scanner automatically checks for updates, then asks for the key (enter the word "trial" here) and then asks for the path of the websites, normally that's /var/www.

 Please enter path to scan: <-- /var/www

 The scanner will now start the scan.
-The scanning progress is shown.
-The names of the infected files are shown on the screen at the end of the scan and the results are stored in file sin the ISPProtect install directory for later use:
+Scanning progress is shown.
+The names of the infected files are shown on the screen at the end of the scan and the results are stored in file in the ISPProtect install directory for later use:

-To run ISPProtect automatically as nightly cronjob, create a cron file with nano:
+To run ISPProtect automatically as a nightly cronjob, create a cron file with nano:

 and insert the following line: